1. Osome Blog Hong Kong

 There is no universal law governing cryptocurrency since it is fairly new.
 Each country has different laws, and almost have no regulations concerning cryptocurrency.

-Bitcoin, for instance, is recognized in Japan as a legal payment method.
+Bitcoin, for instance, is recognised in Japan as a legal payment method.
 Business owners would need to be adaptable if they adopt cryptocurrencies as a payment method as rules and regulations are still evolving.
 They need to be up-to-date with laws concerning reporting gains and losses and taxation if cryptocurrency faces regulation in their countries.

 3 Ways To Use Cryptocurrency in Your Business